 As per the Ontario Government site, the salient aspects of sex education in various grades are:-

 - Grade 1: Identify body parts, including genitalia, using correct terminology.
-Recognize caring behaviours and exploitative behaviours.
-Children will be taught to identify body parts, including genitalia, using their correct terms (penis, testicles, vagina, vulva) and to recognize exploitative behaviours such as inappropriate touching.
+Children will be taught to use correct terms (penis, testicles, vagina, vulva) and to recognize exploitative behaviours such as inappropriate touching.

 - Grade 3: Identify the characteristics of healthy relationships, including those with friends, siblings and parents.
 Describe how visible differences, such as skin colour, and invisible differences, including gender identity and sexual orientation, make each person unique.
 Identify ways of showing respect for differences in others.
 Develop safety guidelines for Internet use.